- Open Access

 Physicochemical variables and microalgae in artificial ponds

-Mean values of environmental variables in small and large artificial ponds following tadpole assemblages
+Table 3 shows the mean values of the physicochemical variables in small and large artificial freshwater ponds in relation to tadpole assemblages.

 Microalgae and tadpole assemblages